Raw-haus/codeofconduct/README.md

 Harassment includes but is not limited to: offensive verbal or written comments related to, or exclusion based on, any of the characteristics listed above (i.e. sex, race, gender, etc.); deliberate intimidation; following or stalking; unwanted photography or recording; sustained disruption of talks or other events; inappropriate physical contact; unwelcome sexual attention; and patronizing language or action.

-Further, sexual language and imagery is not appropriate at any tech@nyu event or activity, including talks.
+Further, sexual language and imagery is not appropriate at any Raw Haus event or activity, including talks.

 Anyone in violation of this policy may be warned, expelled from the event, and/or banned from future Raw Haus activities, at the sole discretion of the Raw Haus leadership and the event organizers.